-- 3. Industry Certifications will be offered in the areas of Comp TIA Security +, Comp TIA Security Analyst (CSA+) and EC Council Certified Ethical Hacker (CEH).
-Certifications will be awarded to UWF students participating in the Innovation Living-Learning Community and through degree programs related to Cybersecurity. - 4.
-Add-on multidisciplinary online bachelors level certificates are available across multiple disciplines at UWF as add on certificates giving students in business, computing, IT, political science, government, criminal justice and other disciplines opportunities to gain expertise in cybersecurity.
-Certificates are available in Cybersecurity, Intelligence Analysis, Information Security Management.
+1. Industry Certifications will be offered in the areas of Comp TIA Security +, Comp TIA Security Analyst (CSA+) and EC Council Certified Ethical Hacker (CEH).
+Certifications will be awarded to UWF students participating in the STEM Living-Learning Community and through degree programs related to Cybersecurity.
+See Table 11.